SuchtFrosch/ESP8266_ArtNet-DMX-Interface/README.md

         6 - DMX-Socket 3
         7 - DMX-Socket 2
         8 - ESP8266 VCC 5V

 ## Powersource
 Powersource is the micro-USB port of the ESP8266.

+## Informations
+This projact based of the project of Robert Oostenveld: https://www.robertoostenveld.nl/art-net-to-dmx512-with-esp8266/ I have developed it for my needs.